databrary/presentations/jlsc-15/jlsc.md

 With Databrary established as a working service that is actively gathering new data daily, we will next turn our attention to enhancing the system in ways that will help researchers better find and access Databrary's materials.
 Allowing users to tag and annotate video segments is a natural next step.
 While full-text search is becoming relatively trivial with off the shelf search engines like Apache Solr or Elasticsearch, the same cannot be said about video data.
-Higher level descriptions of video data can assist viewers in finding relevant content relevant, though it is not easy to creat metadata that describes video file content, particularly on a frame-by-frame basis.
+Higher level descriptions of video data can assist viewers in finding relevant content relevant, though it is not easy to create metadata that describes video file content, particularly on a frame-by-frame basis.
 By extending the video tagging and annotation tools on the session timeline, we will allow the researchers themselves to add metadata that will be useful for others to identify interesting segments of video.
 Similarly, we will enhance tools for researchers to create their own excerpts -- separate clips from larger video files -- that contain some salient event or example of a phenomenon.
 With the permission of the participant, investigators may share excerpts with other scholars, and use them in the classroom and at conferences.